 - Long term care (usually 90+ days – 5 years)

 - Provides access to a supportive community

-- Often requires a prescription to faith-based activities such as bible study, church, and prayer (may be hard for someone who doesn’t follow that faith)
+- Often requires a prescription for faith-based activities such as bible study, church, and prayer (may be hard for someone who doesn’t follow that faith)